domfarolino/algorithms/src/datastructures/BST/README.md

 ```

 ...which is perfectly balanced, thus allowing us to take advantage of the BST's structure.
 With the
-above structure we can get `O(log(n))` insertions, removals, and lookups since the perfect balance allows
+above structure, we can get `O(log(n))` insertions, removals, and lookups since the perfect balance allows
-us to cut the number of nodes we have to deal with in half at each recursive call.
+us to cut the number of examined nodes in half at each recursive call.
 This is how we obtain
 `O(log(n))` operations.
-Often we say in the average case a BST is relatively close to being balanced, thus
+Often, we say in the average case a BST is relatively close to being balanced, thus
 giving us efficient `O(log(n))` operations.
-Of course in the actual worst case (completely linear), we cannot
+Of course, in the actual worst case (completely linear), we cannot
-do better `O(n)`.
-There also exist self-balancing BSTs which maintain a near-perfect balance throughout their
+do better than `O(n)`.
+There also exist self-balancing BST's which maintain a near-perfect balance throughout their
 life, thus *always* giving us (amortized) `O(log(n))` operations.
 Maintaining a balanced structure is a little
-more difficult and out of the scope of the fundamentals :).
+more difficult and out of the scope of the fundamentals. :)

 I'll also talk about some of the trends found in implementations of tree-style data structures.
 A lot
-of generic algorithms that reside in data structures like `add()` and `remove()` only need to accept
+of generic algorithms that reside in data structures, like `add()` and `remove()`, only need to accept
-a single value, the data to insert or delete.
+a single value, being the data to insert or delete.
 With tree-based data structures, a lot of these algorithms
-are recursive; this is a result of the underlying data structure being defined recursively.
+are recursive.
+This is a result of the underlying data structure being defined recursively.
 These algorithms
 start at some node in the tree and figure out how to recurse further down the tree with some logic.
 The
 algorithms are given a node to act as the "`root`" for the current call being made, and recurse down to
 either the left or right subtree, or terminate.
-Initially they must be called with the tree's actual "`root`"
+Initially, they must be called with the tree's actual "`root`"
 node.
 This initial call requires access to private data (the tree's "`root`") to set the context for the first
 call.
-To avoid exposing an API that requires private data, often wrapper functions are used to make this
+To avoid exposing an API that requires private data, wrapper functions are often used to make this
 initial call once for the user.
 For example, the public API for `add()` might accept a single value to add,
-and would call the recursive `addHelper()` function with this value, and the the tree's "`root`" node
+and then call the recursive `addHelper()` function with this value along with the tree's "`root`" node
 (to set the initial context for the future recursive calls).
 The `addHelper` would take it from here, recursing
 down the tree as necessary.
 You'll see this wrapper function pattern being used in the implementation in
 this repository.

 ## Supported operations